vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 }
 ```

-This will allow us to test permutations & combinations of hashes.
+This generated data will allow us to test permutations & combinations of hashes.

-Additionally, we will use the same `Equals` implementation for the following examples:
+Additionally, we will use a user-defined class containing 5 properties, and the same `Equals` override for our examples:
 ```c#
 public override bool Equals(object obj)
 {